By Andrew Das, Paradiso Solutions. Updated on February 18, 2020

 - Discussion boards, threaded discussion, forums.

-- Email and text notifications whenever a question that you’ve participated in has been answered.
+- Notifications whenever a question that you’ve participated in has been answered.

 - “Friending” and “following”.
 Users can become “friends” to share deeper information.